DJviolin/LEMP/README.md

 ## Docker pre-configuration

-Creating an isolated network especially for this stack:
+Creating an isolated network especially for this stack.
+This new method in favour of the future deprecation of the `--link` feature.

 1. Check the available networks in your host: